 Ah the city of Paris, home of the Notre Dame Cathedral, the Eiffel Tower, and the Louvre.
 A city that countless visitors seek for romantic getaways, art and culture.
-George Stobbart was visiting Paris.
-He was enjoying a coffee and minding his own business…then a bomb exploded in the café he was sitting by.
+American lawyer George Stobbart was visiting Paris.
+He was enjoying a coffee and minding his own business…then a bomb exploded in the café he was sitting at.

 Broken Sword: Shadow of the Templars (also known as Circle of Blood) is a point and click game developed and published by Revolution Software in 1996.
 It was released on multiple platforms including Android, Game Boy Advance, iOS, Linux, Mac OS, Nintendo DS, Nintendo Switch, Palm OS, PlayStation, PlayStation 2, PlayStation 4, PlayStation Vita, Wii, Windows, Windows Mobile, Xbox, Xbox One.
 Here, I will review the Director’s Cut which was released in 2009.